 Review component retail: anticipated at ~€7'000

 Body parts.
+Let's start different for a change.
 Has anyone walked across your spleen lately?
 Or are you a heel?
 My foot.
 A nose is a wine-tasting expert.
-Demand an arm and a leg?
-You're high maintenance; or perhaps just a good negotiator.
+If you demand an arm and a leg, you're high maintenance; or a good negotiator.
 If you foot the bill you're not stepping on any toes.
 Got lip?
 You're sassy or brassy.
 Should you knuckle under, you do as you're told.
 But you won't if you have cheek.
 Got some?
 Today's kit has.
-Perhaps even two.
-At least for now, it's called the Simon.
-We might say that it represents Simon's essence like Dapper Dan, d'Agostino's flagship still on the drawing board; or The Sven, Boenicke's new active speaker even he hasn't heard of yet.
+Perhaps two even.
+It's called the Simon.
+It represents Simon's essence like Dapper Dan would as d'Agostino's unconfirmed flagship still on the drawing board; or The Sven, Boenicke's new active speaker even he hasn't heard of yet.

-Okay, let's rewind half a turn.
-Simon Lee, founder of Seoul's April Music now helming Simon Audio, loves AIO.
+Let's rewind.
+Simon Lee, founder of Seoul's April Music who since helms Simon Audio, loves AIO.
 Those aren't artificial intelligence officers but all-in-ones.
 He had a few for Aura Note shown left and right.
 Those sold in parallel to his April Music catalog.
 They were based on a British industrial designer's concept.
-They combined a top-loading CD transport with a tuner, USB DAC and integrated amp plus 6.3mm headphone jack.
-Under still SAG for Simon Audio Group—and an unfortunate meaning in English—he bowed the bigger AIO below.
-In today's lingo we call that a CD receiver with basic streaming functionality and headfi.
+They combined a top-loading CD transport with a tuner, USB DAC and integrated amp plus 6.3mm headfi jack.
+Under still SAG for Simon Audio Group—and an unfortunate English meaning—he bowed the bigger AIO below.
+Today we'd call that a CD receiver with basic streaming functionality and headfi.
 Physical media remain important to Simon.
 He treats both CD and vinyl with proper respect.
 Likewise for FM radio, class AB output stages and stout metal enclosures of fine industrial design and finishing.

-AIO was supposed to remain a project name but stuck as you can see with the model designator on its back.
-The Simon is likewise the in-house nick for the latest AIO.
-It might still change.
-I'd simply love if it didn't.
-The Simon.
-Not only has that a certain attitude like a well-deserved chip on the shoulder—hey, body parts— but it really does suggest the fullness of a man's vision when he names a component after himself.
-Should a marketing slickster insert before the due date, the name might be broken out into individual traits like Denafrips do.
+AIO was supposed to remain a project name which stuck as you see with the model designator on its back.
+The Simon likewise started as in-house nick for the latest AIO.
+Not only has it a certain attitude like a well-deserved chip on the shoulder—hey, body parts— but it also suggests the fullness of a man's vision when a component names like him.
+Should a marketing slickster insert, the name might break out like Denafrips do.
 Give it a try.
-How about saying that this thing is Sexy, Intelligent, More, On and finally, Neat.
+We could say that this thing is Sexy, Intelligent, More, On and finally, Neat.
 It all adds up to Simon.
-Oy, I can see our man blush.
-He's quite conservative.
-But today is no formal review, just an advance notice of something coming down this pike later in the year.
-He'll have to put up with a bit of teasing.
-After all, we are teasing the Simon.

 The business end shows all it can do.